-Whether your dentist has recommended dental implants or you’re enquiring about them because you have a missing tooth or teeth.
+Perhaps your dentist has recommended dental implants, or maybe you’re inquiring about them because you have a missing tooth or teeth.
 The first step is to learn as much as you can about dental implants and your options.
 Below you will find a list of the most popular questions regarding this dental procedure.

 What Is a Dental Implant?